ryanburgess/engineer-manager/README.md

  * [Manager Energy Drain](http://larahogan.me/blog/manager-energy-drain/) - This is a good article sharing ideas to avoid burnout as a manager
  * [We Need to Talk About Servant Leadership](https://mfbt.ca/we-need-to-talk-about-servant-leadership-a719c4c05434) - An interesting article on leadership
  * [How to Run Inclusive Meetings](https://thisisfranklin.com/2018/02/22/how-to-run-inclusive-meetings.html) - Helpful tips to run more inclusive meetings at your company
+ * [Clean Up Corrosive Interpersonal Dynamics on Your Team with This System](http://firstround.com/review/clean-up-corrosive-interpersonal-dynamics-on-your-team-with-this-system) - A good article on how to help foster a good culture for your team

 ## Newsletters
  * [Software Lead Weekly](http://softwareleadweekly.com/)